paladin-t/gingili/README.md

   * Command `pause` pauses monitoring;
   * Command `resume` resumes monitoring;
   * Command `request` requests to capture once and sends to applicant's email;
-  * Command `get` sends a capture once to receiver mail list.
+  * Command `get` sends a capture once to receiver mail list;
+  * Command `reboot` terminates GINGILI and reboots the system.
  * A thread checks whether an IP address in `family_list` is reachable, GINGILI will change to safe state (pause monitoring) if at least one IP is reachable.
 It's recommended to set the family Wifi router's policy to assign static IP